freshbits/gpx_reader/README.md

 ## Usage

-  gpx accept a file as argument or a string.
+  gpx_reader accept a file as argument or a string.

   To read a gpx file just call @gpx = GPXReader::Gpx.new(file) or @gpx = GPXReader::Gpx.new(string)